Hope Summers (character): X-Force

 In the new X-Force team, Hope is in a coma after being infected with a virus that infected both her and Cable.
 It was revealed that she was able to manifest herself in a digital avatar by copying the powers of a brain-dead mutant, MeMe.
-In order to remain with Cable's team, she had chosen to keep this a secret from him, adopting MeMe's identity, however her ruse is discovered by Psylocke, who chose to keep Hope's identity secret.
-Hope's secret ended up being revealed to all her teammates by Mojo, leading to an argument between her and Cable.
-After ForgetMeNot delivers a message from the real MeMe (whose residual consciousness possessed the drones in X-Force's headquarters) to Hope, she agreed to MeMe's life support being turned off, thus letting MeMe die and putting Hope back to being in a coma.
+She uses this identity to remain in Cable's team, but is discovered by Psylocke, who chose to keep Hope's identity secret.
+Hope's secret is revealed to the team by Mojo, leading to an argument between her and Cable.
+Hope agrees to MeMe's life support being turned off, thus letting MeMe die and putting Hope back to being in a coma.
 Hope then convinces Fantomex, who now has god-like super-powers, to attack the X-Force and is able to copy his powers and remove the virus from herself and defeat Fantomex.
 She then takes charge of the X-Force and fires Cable, for leading the team down a morally questionable route.

 Uncanny X-Men

-With the majority of the X-Men believed to be dead following their battle against Legion and X-Man, Cyclops and Wolverine's ragtag team of X-Men created a hit list of lingering threats that need to be dealt with.
-Among the threats is the Mutant Liberation Front, who count former X-Men Hope Summers and Banshee among their ranks.
-Hope isn't dealing with Cable's death in Extermination very well, and has hooked up with the terrorist group Mutant Liberation Front.
+After Cable's death in X-Termination and most of the X-Men's disappearance, Hope joins up with the terrorist group Mutant Liberation Front.
 She has her sights set on assassinating Senate candidate Prestel, but the X-Men attempt to stop her.
-Hope believes she and Cyclops both failed Cable, who means a lot to both of them.
-She points her pistol at Cyclops, just as Wolverine's attacks via Magik's teleportation which surprises Hope, causing her gun to go off and the bullet to connect directly with Cyclops' right eye.
+Hope believes she and Cyclops both failed Cable, and shoots a pistol at him, wounding his eye.

 War of the Realms

-Hope participated in Scott's survivor retrieval mission while the major and minor heroes of midgard did battle with the invading forces of Malekith.
+Hope participated in Scott's survivor retrieval mission while the major and minor heroes of Midgard did battle with the invading forces of Malekith.
 Making hit and run passes against enemy forces headed by Sabretooth working in league with the Dark Council while running the beachhead of fallen New York.

-House of X

-Hope would begin to realize her full potential while working with the newly reborn X in making a better society away from most human civilization: she now works in tandem with a core group of mutants known as The Five (Elixir, Proteus, Egg, and Tempus) in order to revitalize those whom were lost battling against the Orchis group.
-She would help them resurrect their fallen mutant brethren by enhancing their powers to a degree needed for stable physiological new genesis.